-Streambank Violet’s small yellow flowers above delicate, green, heart-shaped leaves are a common sight for hikers as they make their way near streams in shady moist forests.
+Streambank violet (aka yellow wood violet or pioneer violet) has small yellow flowers above delicate, green, heart-shaped leaves that are a common sight for hikers as they make their way near streams in shady moist forests.
 Bring them into your own woodland garden for the cheery yellow blooms and for woodland pollinators.
 Look closely at the bottom petal and you’ll see the fine dark purple guide lines leading pollinators to their nectar source.

 - Plant type/canopy layer: perennial herbaceous plant/ground layer